On-page SEO can get pretty intense, but it’s worth every minute of your time.

 Google loves when pages on your site link to one another.

-Pretend for a moment that you help people remodel their home and have a post discussing granite colors.
-A great thing to do would be to link from that blog post directly to your services page.
 Similarly, if you’re an attorney with a business law page, you should discuss the types of contracts your firm drafts and link to another page dealing with, say, LLC Operating Agreements.

 Internal linking like this (or cross-linking) gives Google’s bots an opportunity to bounce around your site and index it best.
 This is huge for SEO.
 It also keeps your readers on your website and looking for more information about your company.

 Pictures are vital to keeping your reader’s attention and boosting your web presence in search engines.
 Try to choose images that evoke emotion and resonate strongly with your readers.
 Remember, on the back-end, you’ll have to code their alt tags to be search engine optimized (since Google can’t actually “read” images).